-We have audited the financial statements of the Farm Credit System Insurance Corporation (FCSIC), which comprise the statements of financial position as of December 31, 2020 and 2019, and the related statements of income and expenses and changes in Insurance Fund and cash flows for the years then ended, and the related notes to the financial statements.
-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Farm Credit System Insurance Corporation as of December 31, 2020 and 2019, and the results of its operations and its cash flows of the years then ended in accordance with accounting principles generally accepted in the United States of America.
+We have audited the financial statements of the Farm Credit System Insurance Corporation (FCSIC), which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of income and expenses and changes in Insurance Fund and cash flows for the years then ended, and the related notes to the financial statements.

+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Farm Credit System Insurance Corporation as of December 31, 2021 and 2020, and the results of its operations and its cash flows of the years then ended in accordance with accounting principles generally accepted in the United States of America.

-We have also audited FCSIC's internal control over financial reporting as of December 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO criteria").
-In our opinion, the Farm Credit System Insurance Corporation maintained, in all material respects, effective internal control over financial reporting as of December 31, 2020, based on the COSO criteria.
+We have also audited FCSIC's internal control over financial reporting as of December 31, 2021, based on criteria established in Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+In our opinion, the Farm Credit System Insurance Corporation maintained, in all material respects, effective internal control over financial reporting as of December 31, 2021, based on the COSO criteria.